 If you have 4-5 days to spend in Yellowstone, however, here is what I would recommend for a slightly more leisurely 1st day!

 Upper Geyser Basin + Old Faithful

-Kick off your Yellowstone visit by visiting the iconic Old Faithful.
+Kick off your Yellowstone trip with kids visit by visiting the iconic Old Faithful.
 The viewing area often gets quite crowded, so it’s best to go early in the day.
 (You can check out this page for the geyser’s predicted eruption schedule.)

 After you’ve seen Old Faithful erupt, head north to Biscuit Basin.
 The loop on a boardwalk is about 2/3 of a mild and passes some stunning geothermal features.
 The hot springs in this area are particularly vibrant and beautiful.
 Tiny, heat-loving organisms called thermophiles live in the water and cause the diversity of color.
 I love it here!

 Midway Geyser Basin + Grand Prismatic Hot Spring

 After exploring Biscuit Basin, continue north to Midway Geyser Basin, one of the most famous parts of the park.
 This is where the giant and beautiful Grand Prismatic Hot Spring resides.
 The boardwalk will also take you to Excelsior Geyser, which has a fascinating history, and you’ll be able to walk near one side of Grand Prismatic.

 At this point, pull out your picnic lunch to eat along the side of the Firehole River.
 You’ll have beautiful views and can relax while you eat.
 Remember that swimming and wading are not allowed here!